 Overview

-The Innovation, Technology and the Law Supporting LL.M programme from The University of Edinburgh explores the role of law in responding to, regulating and promoting, new and emerging technologies, and also emphasises the role of technology in supporting and guiding legal and judicial processes.
+This Innovation, Technology and the Law supporting programme from The University of Edinburgh explores the role of law in responding to, regulating, and promoting new and emerging technologies, and also emphasises the role of technology in supporting and guiding legal and judicial processes.

 By the end of your studies will have acquired a sophisticated awareness of the problems that arise in the field of law and technology and the differing approaches to their solution.